 - Cable Bay: a pink sand beach.
 It is not piiiink pink but it is a salmon color and is gorgeous.

 Pukehina Beach – we spent a week at the Pukehina Beach in November 2014.
 My foot was broken, the weather was not the greatest, but it was still so beautiful!
-The owner said you could see whales and dolphins sometimes, but we didn’t spot anything.
+The owner said we could see whales and dolphins sometimes, but we didn’t spot anything.
 The waves were pretty strong and my kids got a bit scared.
 There were many playgrounds around.
 It is this amazing setting, with farms to one side and the beach on the other.

 Rotorua – we spent a week in Rotorua in August 2016.
 It’s a sulfur-smelling city, but pretty cool.
 We had lots of fun there, despite the smell.